Seán Patrick O'Malley: Leadership Conference of Women Religious

-On October 1, 2009, O'Malley wrote a letter on behalf of the Committee on Clergy, Consecrated Life and Vocations of the United States Conference of Catholic Bishops to the Leadership Conference of Women Religious (LCWR), then under investigation by the Congregation for the Doctrine of the Faith.
-O'Malley praised a traveling exhibition created by LCWR that documented the work of nuns in the United States.
-He wrote that "the Church is grateful for all that your communities have done and continue to do to advance the mission of the Church, especially in the areas of health care, education, social services, and pastoral ministry, as are highlighted in the exhibit".
+On October 1, 2009, O'Malley wrote a letter on behalf of the Committee on Clergy, Consecrated Life and Vocations of the United States Conference of Catholic Bishops (USCCB) to the Leadership Conference of Women Religious (LCWR), then under investigation by the Congregation for the Doctrine of the Faith.

+In his letter, O'Malley praised a traveling exhibition created by LCWR that documented the work of religious sisters in the United States.
+He wrote that; "The Church is grateful for all that your communities have done and continue to do to advance the mission of the Church, especially in the areas of health care, education, social services, and pastoral ministry, as are highlighted in the exhibit".

 Sexual abuse policies

-O'Malley has settled 101 abuse claims and has initiated a zero tolerance policy against sexual abuse.
-He also instituted one of the first comprehensive sexual abuse policies in the Roman Catholic Church.
-On December 5, 2013, O'Malley announced a pontifically approved commission, the Pontifical Commission for the Protection of Minors whose purpose is to prevent clerical sexual abuse and to help victims.
+O'Malley, who replaced two previous bishops of Palm Beach that resigned after admitting to the molestation of children, instituted a system in which abuse allegations were referred to a social worker outside the church, and initiated a zero tolerance policy against sexual abuse, one of the first comprehensive sexual abuse policies in the Roman Catholic Church.

+On December 5, 2013, O'Malley announced a pontifically approved commission, the Pontifical Commission for the Protection of Minors, whose purpose is to prevent clerical sexual abuse and to help victims.
 When the commission was established on March 22, 2014, O'Malley was named one of its first eight members.
 He supported the 2015 film Spotlight, which took an in-depth look at the wrongdoings of the Catholic Church in light of sexual abuse scandals.

 Theodore McCarrick and St. John's Seminary controversies

-In June 2018, it was revealed that O'Malley never responded to a letter from Boniface Ramsey, a New York priest, concerning sex abuse committed by then Cardinal McCarrick.
-Despite being required to enforce a zero-tolerance policy with regards to reporting sex abuse, O'Malley said the letter was handled by staff and was never forwarded to him.
+In June 2018, it was revealed that O'Malley never responded to a letter sent to him in June 2015 by Reverend Boniface Ramsey, a New York priest, concerning sex abuse committed by then Cardinal Theodore McCarrick.
+Despite being required to enforce a zero-tolerance policy with regards to reporting sex abuse, O'Malley said that the archdiocesan staff handled the letter and never forwarded it to him.

-Ramsey stated that he had reported the allegations against McCarrick to other Catholic officials before he sent his letter to O'Malley.
+Ramsey stated that he had reported the allegations against McCarrick to other Catholic officials before sending his letter to O'Malley.
 During the time the letter was sent, McCarrick and O'Malley were both working with Cuban Cardinal Jaime Ortega to mend relations between the United States and Cuba.
 McCarrick also accepted O'Malley's invitation to appear at the archdiocese "Celebration of the Priesthood" fundraising dinner in South Boston in September 2015.

 On August 10, 2018, allegations of sexual misconduct surfaced at St. John's Seminary in Boston.
-On August 15, 2018, it was announced that O'Malley would not attend the World Meeting of Families held in Dublin, Ireland between August 21 and August 26 in order to review these allegations.
+On August 15, 2018, the archdiocese announced that O'Malley would not attend the World Meeting of Families in Dublin, Ireland in order to review these allegations.
+In November 2019, a months-long independent inquiry, led by former U.S. Attorney Donald K. Stern, confirmed there were specific instances of inappropriate conduct at the seminary, but no pervasive culture of excessive drinking or sexual activity.